Can IRCC Verify My French Test Results After Express Entry?

 Can IRCC verify my French test results?

 Yes.
-IRCC says it verifies submitted language test results and may ask for the certificate number and test PIN in the Express Entry profile.
+IRCC verifies submitted language test results and can ask for the certificate number and test PIN in the Express Entry profile.
+It can match what you entered against the record held by the TEF or TCF owner.

 02